-- 222. An increasing number of local authorities have been incurring a deficit on their overall DSG account, largely because of overspends on the high needs block. - 223.
-With effect from 2019 to 2020, the department has tightened up the rules under which local authorities have to explain to us their plans for bringing the DSG account back into balance. - 224.
-This is the second year in which we will require a report from any local authority that has a cumulative DSG deficit of more than 1% at the end of the financial year in this case as at 31 March 2020.
-The 1% calculation will be based on the latest published DSG allocations for 2019 to 2020, gross of recoupment, as at the end of the 2019 to 2020 financial year, compared with the deficit shown in the authority's published draft accounts. - 225.
-Whilst the increased high needs funding announced for 2020 to 2021 will ease current high needs pressures however we anticipate that some local authorities will have a deficit of over 1% at the end of March 2020. - 226.
-Recovery plans will need to be discussed with the schools forum and should set out the authority's plans for bringing the DSG account back into balance.
-The Chief Finance Officer (CFO) must also review and sign off the report before submitting to the Department. - 227.
-Where a local authority has a cumulative overspend of more than 1%, producing a deficit on its DSG reserve, its recovery plan should look to bring the overall DSG account into balance within a timely period.
-We recognise that this may prove difficult for some local authorities; particularly where authorities are accelerating moving their schools to mirror the NFF allocations in full.
-Where this is the case, we would be open to receipt of evidence explaining the pressures, and may consider a recovery plan that leaves some or all of the deficit accumulated to date outstanding.
-This means that the local authority would carry forward the amount agreed as a deficit, but we would not require this to be recovered within a three-year period.
-In all cases, we will expect local authorities' recovery plans to demonstrate how they will bring in-year spending in line with in-year resources within three years at most.
+290. An increasing number of local authorities have been incurring a deficit on their overall DSG account, largely because of overspends on the high needs block.

+- 291. In 2019 to 2020 we tightened up the rules under which local authorities have to explain to us their plans for bringing the DSG account back into balance.
+This required local authorities with a cumulative deficit of 1% or more at the end of the financial year (31 March 2019) to submit a recovery plan. - 292.
+In 2020 to 2021 we are extending these rules under the DSG conditions of grant so any local authority with an overall deficit on its DSG account at the end of the 2019 to 2020 financial year, or whose DSG surplus has substantially reduced during the year, must co-operate with the Department for Education (DfE) in handling that situation by: - providing information as and when requested by the department about its plans for managing its DSG account in the 2020 to 2021 financial year and subsequently - providing information as and when requested by the department about pressures and potential savings on its high needs budget - meet with officials of the department as and when they request to discuss the local authority's plans and financial situation - keep the schools forum regularly updated about the local authority's DSG account and plans for handling it, including high needs pressures and potential savings - 293.
+DSG management plans will need to be discussed with the schools forum and should set out the local authority's plans for bringing the DSG spend back into balance.
+We expect the chief financial officer (CFO) to review and sign off the report periodically. - 294.
+Where a local authority has a substantial in-year overspend or cumulative DSG deficit balance at the end of the financial year, its management plan should look to bring the overall DSG account into balance within a timely period. - 294.1.
+We recognise that this may prove difficult for some local authorities; particularly where they are accelerating moving their schools to mirror the NFF allocations in full. - 294.2.
+Where this is the case, we would be open to receipt of evidence explaining the pressures, and will consider management plans that leave some or all of the deficit accumulated to date outstanding. - 294.3.
+In all cases, we expect local authorities' management plans to focus on how they will bring in-year spending in line with in-year resources. - 295.
+We expect a range of evidence to support local authority management plans.
+We will continue to review the 2019 to 2020 recovery plan process and provide updated guidance.
+We expect all evidence to have been presented to schools forums.